Somalia's Transition: The Role of Senior Professionals and Scholars

 Now businessman and Civil Society Activist

-the Somali civil Society, participant of the Somali National Reconciliation
+Member of the Somali civil Society, participant of the Somali National Reconciliation conference.

 Former lecturer in Somali National University, faculty of medicine.